Web Components

 for Rock Climbing Guides

-All code on this site is available under the MIT license.
+All code is available under the MIT license.

-These aren't exclusively Web Components[1].
-They are, however, built for the web and dependency-free. each components lives in a single file and has no dependencies so anything can be copied directly into your project[2].
+These aren't exclusively Web Components[why not?].
+They are, however, built for the web and dependency-free.
+Each lives in a single file, has no dependencies, and can be copied directly into your project[use].

 Climb Steepness

 Reflects the exact steepness as a climb progresses.
-It's abstract enough to compare climbs, and specific enough to give you a concrete understanding of a singular climb. [intro]
+It's abstract enough to compare a few climbs and literal enough to give a concrete understanding of a particular climb. [intro]

 - climb-steepness-dial.js is a self-contained class

-this is a simple, versatile visualization that is a particularly good fit for highlighting relative differences between climbs [intro]
+this simple, versatile visualization is particularly well fit to highlighting relative differences between climbs [intro]

 Climb Style/Discipline